HTTuong/HTTuong/README.md

-- 👋 Hi, I’m Tuong Hoang The
+## 👋 Hi, I’m Tuong Hoang The:
+- 🎓 I'm a software engineering student at Tampere University of Applied Sciences.
 - 👀 I’m interested in web development, tinkering UI effects and programming.
 - 🌱 I’m currently learning ReactJS and more relevant frameworks.
 - 📫 Contact me: